Summer Reading Challenge

 The Summer Reading Challenge is back in Kent Libraries!

 The Summer Reading Challenge is the UK’s biggest reading for pleasure programme for children aged 4 to 11.
 Produced by the Reading Agency and delivered annually in partnership with libraries.
-Across Kent last year, 18,143 participants took part in the Summer Reading Challenge including 2,911 children who joined the library to take part.
 While it’s a fun free activity for children across the county, it plays an important part in overcoming the summer reading dip and ensuring children are ready for School in September.

 Children aged 4 to 11 sign up through their local Kent library and receive a collector’s poster.
 They are set a reading goal and borrow books of their choice during the summer, collecting special stickers and incentives along the way.